 If a visitor signs up for a particular mailing list; for example, a course on HTML, you can’t then add them to a sister course in Photoshop.
 You must ask for their consent before adding them to that list.

 If the data is breached, and depending on the severity of that breach, you have a legal obligation to report it (of identifiable data) within 72 hours.
-For more information on reporting a data take a trip over to the Information Commissioner’s Office website.

 If a user has submitted their data, under the GDPR, they have a right to the erasure of their data.
 This means that if they request you to remove their data you must comply and this must include all references across all platforms and any backups.